Getting Started with 3D Printing

 What is Panchroma™?

-This means if you want anything from basic matte black PLA to sparkly PLA, and everything in between, Panchroma™ is the way to go.
+This means that if you want anything from basic matte black PLA to sparkly PLA, and everything in between, Panchroma™ is the way to go.

 What is Fiberon™?